 Is good nutrition is essential for our mental health?

-“Several studies are investigating the correlation between nutrition and mental health,” says Joan Katz, RD, Chief Dietitian at Christian Health Care Center (CHCC).
+“Several studies are investigating the correlation between nutrition and mental health,” says Carolyn McAdams, RD, Clinical Nutrition Manager at Christian Health Care Center (CHCC).
 “How we feel can be a result of what we eat, and vice versa.”

 Food and chemicals in the brain interact throughout the day to keep us going.